srpg/Zombie-Riot/README.md

 This plugin is human vs zombies.

-To get in next day you have to kill all zombies

 In order to win a day, you need to kill all zombies.

 This plugin requires <a href="https://forums.sourcepython.com/">Source.Python</a> to load.

+Load Command: sp plugin load zr

 Currently have 11Days as max, but you can easyly add more.

-In _settings file you need add for example day 12 following:

-[12]
+# Example of days adding

+1. Go inside of _settings.ini file.
+2. Make enter inside of file after [11]
+3. Add [12] inside of _settings file
+4. After added [12] make a enter
-  amount = 150
+5. After enter add amount = 150 and make again enter

-  health = 600
+6. After enter add health = 600 and make again enter

-  Model = 'models/player/zh/zh_corpse002.mdl'
+7. After enter add Model = 'models/player/zh/zh_corpse002.mdl'

-You also need change in [Days]
+8. After those change in [Days] value = 12

-Value = 12